sykeben/BlueDashProII/README.md

 ## BlueLib

 [BlueLib](backend/bluelib.js) is a simple library of functions that will allow easy acquisition of data from The Blue Alliances' API.
+Once completed, it will be moved to it's own repository.